-Dubuque County, Iowa and the Tri-State area have a rich baseball history going back to the mid-nineteenth century.
-Ed Prell of the Chicago Tribune called Dubuque an early cradle for baseball of the nineteenth century.
+Dubuque County, Iowa, and the Tri-State area have a rich baseball history going back to the mid-nineteenth century.
+Ed Prell of the Chicago Tribune called Dubuque an early cradle for baseball during the nineteenth century.
 In 1865, the Julien Base Ball Club of Dubuque hosted the North West Base Ball Tournament; the second-ever multi-state championship baseball tournaments in baseball history.
-In 1879, Ted Sullivan, Tom Loftus, and Charley Comiskey began a lifelong journey that would result in the creation of the American League and modern Major League Baseball as we know it today.
+In 1878, Ted Sullivan, Tom Loftus, and Charley Comiskey began a lifelong journey in Dubuque that would result in the creation of the American League and modern Major League Baseball as we know it today.